-The Basic Assessment study has identified that the proposed line option has one high risk (Water Treatment wetland) and one medium risk area (Koeberg NR) for birds.
+This walk-through assessment study has identified that the proposed line option has one high risk area (Water Treatment wetland) and one medium risk area (Koeberg NR) for birds.

 The study identified several areas that require further assessment and monitoring: the above wetland where large numbers of wetland species occur throughout the year.
-The area holds over 100 birds in summer and few of the existing lines have adequate forms of bird mitigation.
-Assessments in other seasons to (i) identify the use of the pans by flamingos and other collision-prone species (ii) the mortality rate and (iii) which sections are most dangerous, should also be undertaken by a trained ornithologist.
+The area holds over 100 birds in summer and few of the existing power lines have adequate forms of bird mitigation.
+Assessments in other seasons to (i) identify the use of the pans by flamingos and other collision-prone species, (ii) the mortality rate, and (iii) which sections are most dangerous, should also be undertaken by a trained ornithologist.

-The use of the Fynbos region in the Koeberg NR where the Black Harriers forage should also be assessed for (i) breeding birds (nests are known west of here but could occur here too) and (ii) foraging birds and the hotspots of hunting.
+The use of the Fynbos region in the Koeberg NR where the Black Harriers forage should also be assessed for (i) breeding birds (nests are known west of here but could occur here too), and (ii) foraging birds and the hotspots of hunting.

-Thus the EMPr phase should include:
+Thus, the operation and line inspection phase should include:

-- Regular surveys of large collision-prone species, especially pelicans, flamingos and large raptors within the study area to determine the relative importance of local populations of priority taxa; - Study of the movements of the wetland species and raptors at different times of year through the wetland and Koeberg bird-sensitive areas; - (iii) The effectiveness of bird diverters and especially any hot spots of collisions along the existing lines.
+- (i) Regular surveys of large collision-prone species, especially pelicans, flamingos and large raptors within the study area to determine the relative importance of local populations of priority taxa; - (ii) Study of the movements of the wetland species and raptors at different times of year through the wetland and Koeberg bird-sensitive areas;

+(iii) Surveys of the effectiveness of bird diverters and especially any hot spots of collisions along the existing lines.

 The results will allow a more detailed assessment of all impacts and the efficacy of the recommended mitigation where necessary (particularly with reference to the usefulness of the bird diverters).
-Ultimately it will improve our understanding of the long-term effects of power lines on birds in South Africa.
+Ultimately, it will improve our understanding of the long-term effects of power lines on birds in South Africa.